 It had always been my dream to visit the Maldives, but never in my wildest dreams could I have imagined that it would actually be so breathtaking.

-We stayed in Maafushi in the South Male Atoll for 10 days in late October 2016 and it was truly the experience of a lifetime.
+We stayed in Maafushi in the South Male Atoll for 10 days in October it was truly the experience of a lifetime.

-The tides are so subtle that you might not even pay attention to them at all.
+If you’re wondering whether there are tides in the Maldives – they are so subtle that you might not even notice them at all.

-There are many airlines that fly to Male (the capital city of the Maldives).
-We used Turkish Airlines and were delighted with their services.
-The flight from Istanbul to Male was 8 hours long.
-The airline provided dinner and breakfast, as well as blankets, cushions, and a small care package.
-Another famous airline you could use is Qatar Airways.
+When getting to the Maldives, search for flights to Male (the capital city of the Maldives).
+We used Turkish Airlines and , I must say, they have the best onboard meals I’ve ever tried!
+Most airlines flying to the Maldives will serve you breakfast, lunch and dinner, and will provide blankets, cushions, and a small care package.
 However, if you’re looking to save some money, do be on the look for discounts!
-They sometimes even offer two tickets for the price of one.
+Quatar Airways often have promotions and sometimes even offer two tickets for the price of one.
 The plane ticket is usually the most expensive part of your trip, so it’s always a good idea to try to save a bit on this.
-I would recommend subscribing for their newsletters in order to always be in the loop for promotions.
+I would recommend subscribing for your chosen airline’s newsletters in order to always be in the loop for promotions.
 In addition, bear in mind that online check-in is not available from Male airport, so if you’d like to get a good seat on your long flight back home, do get there early.
-Or, you know, go snorkel one last time in this island paradise, as we did.
+Or, you know, go snorkel one last time in this island paradise, as we did 🙂

 The most dangerous thing in the Maldives are actually not the sharks or poisonous fish (provided that you don’t tease them intentionally, of course), it is the sun!
 These islands are close to the equator, so even if the sun doesn’t feel strong when you are in the water, the aftereffects can be pretty bad.
 I’d recommend using the strongest sunscreen you can find.
-If you are going in the water, however, please make sure you use a sunscreen that is free of chemicals that could harm the corals and marine life.
-A very good friend of mine who prepares all-natural cosmetics, HandmadeBeautyElixirs, was kind enough to prepare special marine-friendly sunscreen for me with high sun protection.
-So it wasn’t just me that was protected from the sun, the corals and fish were also protected from me.
+If you are going in the water, however, please make sure you use a sunscreen that is free of chemicals that could harm the corals and marine life!
+Then it won’t be just you that will be protected from the sun, but the corals and fish will also be protected from you.
 In addition, do wear a white T-shirt while swimming, it will save your back from burning (you’ll thank me later!).

 If you think you might get away with it and take a piece of coral with you – think again!
 Even before you leave your bags at check-in at Male Airport, they are thoroughly scanned.
 So be careful!